"Horses should be trained in such as

 Shake'n fork, a revolutionary

 auto sifting manure fork.
-The marketing of horse related products often
+The marketing of horse related products

-always entertaining.
-As a beginner I was enamored with the "natural
+various performances was always entertaining.
+As a beginner I was

-horsemanship" style of instruction.
-It was easy to learn, almost
+enamored with the "natural horsemanship" style of instruction.
+It

-like teaching out of a book, and seemed to produce near instant results.
+was easy to learn, almost like teaching out of a book, and seemed to

-Having a horse follow you around, riding with no saddle and only one
+produce near instant results.
+Having a horse follow you around,

-rein or even bridle less, all these "circus" performances seemed like
+riding with no saddle and only one rein or even bridle less, all these

-real horsemanship.
-Between operating the ranch, my job flying and
+the ranch, my job flying and starting a business, there wasn't really

-starting a business, there wasn't really much time to focus on any more
+much time to focus on any more than the basics of horsemanship, but at

-I was having so much fun with my new colt that I looked forward to every
+least it was a start.
+And I was having so much fun with my new

-day with him.
-As I learned these methods and read and learned
+these methods and read and learned about

 other types of riding I became a more informed horse owner.